replit/river/PROTOCOL.md

 ##### Upload

-An `upload` procedure starts with the client sending a single message with `StreamOpenBit` set and remains open until the client manually closes the input stream by sending `CloseControl` message.
+An `upload` procedure starts with the client sending a single message with `StreamOpenBit` set and remains open until the client manually closes the request stream by sending `CloseControl` message.
 The server MUST send a final `Result` message with the `StreamClosedBit`.

 Client finalizes upload: